08 Nov Pennsylvania’s CHC Medicaid Waiver: A Guide to Services at Home

 A note for seniors and disabled adults that need help with hands-on personal care services and home care services

 Chosen Family Home Care is a Philadelphia and Greater Delaware Valley-based provider of home care services in Pennsylvania.
 We are an approved Medicaid Waiver provider of home care and personal care services to Community HealthChoices waiver participants.
-We specialize in supportive and compassionate caregivers, and we set ourselves apart from other agencies by treating our caregivers like family.
+As a home care agency under Pennsylvania’s CHC Medicaid waiver, we specialize in supportive and compassionate caregivers, and we set ourselves apart from other agencies by treating our caregivers like family.

 That means providing our caregivers with the highest pay in the industry, educational and informative ongoing training tools, and regular assistance and communication from our leadership and clinical staff support.
 For our clients, that means the best care provided and ability to age independently and with dignity.